 The touristic resorts are usually served well by airport transfer companies, at least during the spring to autumn.
 This is a great help, because having to take a taxi due to late or early flight times, or because there is no public transport service to your town can become prohibitively expensive.
 Before deciding which town you should settle in, it is worth remembering inaccessibility and homesickness are two of the common reasons returning expats allude to when returning to the UK.

-Assuming you have taken the aforementioned points into consideration and have an area that will suit you in mind, it is time to decide if you will buy a property in the centre of a town or opt for something a little more toward the outskirts, or rural.
+Assuming you have taken the aforementioned points into consideration and have an area that will suit you in mind, it is time to decide if you will buy a property in the centre of a resort town like Marbella on the Costa del Sol, or Javea on the Costa Blanca, or opt for something a little more toward the outskirts, or rural.

 Deciding where the house should be in their desired area isn’t something many people give a lot of thought to, I found out during my time working for a this company.
 These days around 90% of would-be expats start their property search online, and once they have found a property or several properties that interest them, they get in touch with the relevant estate agency or agencies, and book a flight to make an inspection trip.